INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 ```

 Assuming the game server is running on `localhost:5000` (refer to the server
-repository's README for setup instructions), start the client by running:
+repository's README for setup instructions), start the bot by running:

 ```sh
 go run main.go --nickname TEAM_NAME